muldjord/skyscraper/docs/IMPORT.md

 * MMM dd, yyyy (MMM is Jan, Feb and so on...)

 ## How to actually USE the data
-When you've imported all of your data into the local Skyscraper cache, you can make use of it by scraping the platform with `Skyscraper -p [platform] -s localdb` (you can actually leave out `-s localdb` as it will be used by default).
-This will make use of your imported data.
-Read more about the localdb scraping module [here](../dbs/README.md).
+When you've imported all of your data into the resource cache, you can make use of it by enabling Skyscrapers *game list generation* mode simply by leaving out the `-s` command line option entirely.
+The game list generator will then make use of your imported data.
+Read more about the resurce cache [here](CACHE.md).